Plain tobacco packaging: France

 In December 2010, a UMP member of the French Parliament tabled a Member's Bill aimed at creating plain cigarette packaging.
 However, the bill did not pass despite ongoing support from health associations.
 As in other countries, there was fierce protest from the tobacco industry and tobacco retailers associations.
 The Health Minister also seemed lukewarm in his support, preferring to see the effect of newly introduced health warnings.

 Under the next legislature however, the new Socialist Health Minister, Marisol Touraine, said she would fight especially at the European level for "neutral packaging".
 As in Australia, the tobacco industry countered that generic packaging would be easy to counterfeit, which would increase illegal cigarette sales.
 The EU directive eventually contained no explicit measures regarding plain packaging.
 In reaction, the French government announced the introduction of a bill containing provisions for generic cigarette packaging on 25 September 2014.
 The bill was passed on 17 December 2015.
 The tobacco industry promptly attacked it in court, but lost its case.

 This legislation was upheld on 21 January 2016 as constitutional by France's Constitutional Council.

 Cigarettes manufactured after 20 May 2016 or sold after 1 January 2017 in France (including overseas departments and regions of France) must be put in plain packaging.

 Georgia

 In May 2017, the Georgian Parliament introduced a plain packaging law for implementation in 2018, then postponed to December 2022.
-In December 2022, the date is further postponed to 31 July 2024.
+In December 2022, the date was further postponed to 31 July 2024. it was finally approved in early 2025, coming into full effect on April 1.

+Germany

+In 2022, then-Drogenbeauftragter der Bundesregierung (Federal Government Commissioner on Narcotic Drugs), Burkhard Blienert of the SPD, criticized Germany's tobacco policy as too lax and said that the introduction of neutral standardized packaging for tobacco should be considered.

 Guernsey

 Plain packaging was introduced in Guernsey on 31 July 2021.
-A one-year transition period will allow retailers to sell off their stock.
+A one-year transition period was introduced in order to allow retailers to sell off stock that did not conform.